 Examples of publications made possible by the Electron Microscopy shared resource staff are listed below.

 The Electron Microscopy shared resource provides users with the support and resources needed to determine structures of biological specimens to further their scientific pursuits.
-The electron microscopy suite at Fred Hutchinson Cancer Research Center is newly renovated to accommodate 200 kV Glacios and 120 kV Talos transmission microscopes and a 30kV JEOL JSM 6610LV scanning electron microscope.
+The electron microscopy suite at Fred Hutchinson Cancer Center is newly renovated to accommodate 200 kV Glacios and 120 kV Talos transmission microscopes and a 30kV JEOL JSM 6610LV scanning electron microscope.
 These are available for assisted and independent use after training provided by staff members in the EM shared resource.
 In the same approximately 550 square feet of space, all tools and instruments needed for tissue preparation, cellular preparation, negative stain and sample vitrification are provided.
 Shared resource staff maintain the microscopes and sample-preparation equipment in a fully functional state with alignments verified bimonthly.
 They also train new and experienced users in the operation of the hardware and software provided by the core, detailed below.

 The Talos microscope is equipped with a Ceta 16M CMOS camera for high-speed and high-resolution 4k x 4k imaging in low-dose mode.
 This microscope is used for negative-stain data collection and cryo-EM screening with our room-temperature and cryogenic Elsa holder.
 The Glacios microscope is equipped with a K3 camera, the newest generation of direct electron detector from Gatan.
 This camera has a large sensor that can operate at 1500 frames per second, allowing for exceptionally sensitive and fast data collection.